ORNL/intersect-architecture/sos/logical/resilience/rollback.rst

    A system using this pattern is able to continue to operate in the presence of an error or failure with some interruption and some loss of progress.
-   This pattern provides mitigation of an error or failure in the system by preserving system state on a persistent storage system before an error or failure, using a checkpoint-based and or log-based strategy, and restoring the previously preserved system state upon such an event to resume operation from a previously preserved known correct state.
+   This pattern provides mitigation of an error or failure in the system by preserving system state on a persistent storage before an error or failure, using a checkpoint-based and/or log-based strategy, and restoring the previously preserved system state upon such an event to resume operation from a previously preserved known correct state.
 The flowchart of the pattern is shown in :numref:`intersect:arch:sos:logical:resilience:patterns::rollback:flowchart`,